Rovine1999/Birthday-App/README.md

 {Application Name}
-#### {Application that accepts the user date of birth and excutes the the name of the user he/she was born according days of the week}, {01/10/2020}
+#### {Rovine Sydney Wanjala}, {01/10/2020}
 #### By **{Rovine Wanjala}**
 ## Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+{Application that accepts the user date of birth and excutes the the name of the user he/she was born according days of the week}
 ## Setup/Installation Requirements
 * This is a great place
 * to list setup instructions